Sister Alma Rose Prays the Rosary and Other Snarfles of Information about Sister Alma Rose

 Hail Mary, full of grace, the Lord is with thee; blessed art thou among women, and blessed is the fruit of thy womb, Jesus.
 Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.
 Amen

 Sister Alma Rose prays the Our Father and the Hail Mary when she prays the Rosary, but the resemblance to Roman Catholic tradition ends there.
 As we all know, Sister Alma Rose’s spirituality is somewhat eclectic, and her praying of the Rosary includes a litany of her own devising.
-If there were any who dared criticize Sister Alma Rose, they would be Protestants and orthodox Catholics, and Sister Alma Rose would not care.
+If there were any who dared criticize Sister Alma Rose, they would be strict and solemn religionists and Sister Alma Rose would not care.

 Yolanda has been heard muttering words to the effect that Sister Alma Rose is profaning the Rosary, which is silly, because there are no Rosaries in the Bible and a Rosary is an inanimate object with only so much power as the pray-er invests it with.

 Pablo and I sat with Sister Alma Rose on her wonderful porch one Saturday afternoon in October, drinking Mr. Truman LaFollette’s delectable dark chocolate cocoa with marshmallows because it was a bit cool for lemonade.
 I had my notepad and a Rollerball pen in turquoise, and I asked Sister Alma Rose some questions and she answered them.

 Me: Why do you pray to Mary the Mother of Jesus?